when the moon is slivered,

 And if not tomorrow night

-and live in the monastery by that lake,
+and live in the convent by that lake,

 by that lake where the water’s still.